hanabi/hanabi.github.io/Reference.md

   - Instead of playing her red 1, Cathy clues red to Donald, touching a red 3 on slot 1 and a red 2 on slot 2.
 This must be a *Play Clue*, since these cards are not on Donald's chop.
   - Donald knows that since Cathy is not playing her red 1 and giving a clue, she must have a good reason.
   - Donald looks around the table and does not see the red 2 in anybody else's *Finesse Position*.
 Thus, this cannot be a *Selfish Finesse*.
-  - Donald also knows that this cannot be a *Self Finesse* or *Self Bluff*. (*Self Bluffs* with color are explicitly illegal.)
+  - Donald also knows that this cannot be a *Self Finesse*.
+(Donald has a negative red clue on his *Finesse Position* card.)
-  - This must be an *Selfish Focus Inversion*, so Donald marks his right-most card as red 2 for later.
+  - Thus, this must be a *Selfish Focus Inversion*, so Donald marks his right-most card as red 2 for later.
 The other red card in his hand can be red 3, red 4, or red 5.
 Donald discards.

 ### The Blaze Discard (A Gentleman's Discard or Baton Discard That Promises the Wrong Slot)